jp-gouin/helm-openldap/README.md

 - Replication is now purely setup by configuration
 - Extra schema cannot be added/modified

-A default tree (Root organisation, users and group) is created during startup, this can be skipped using `LDAP_SKIP_DEFAULT_TREE` , however you need to use `customLdifFiles` to create a root organisation.
+A default tree (Root organisation, users and group) is created during startup, this can be skipped using `LDAP_SKIP_DEFAULT_TREE` , however you need to use `customLdifFiles` or `customLdifCm` to create a root organisation.

 - This will be improved in a future update.